-A 444 visa allows you to live and work indefinitely in Australia, but it does not lead to Australian permanent residency (and onto Australian citizenship).
+This visa lets you live and work indefinitely in Australia, but it does not lead to Australian permanent residency (PR) and onto Australian citizenship.

-In July 2017, a new permanent residency visa commenced for 444 holders.
-This is the Skilled Independent visa (subclass 189) New Zealand stream – the NZ 189 for short.
+In July 2017, a new PR visa was introduced for 444 holders.
+It’s called the Skilled Independent visa (subclass 189) New Zealand stream – the NZ 189 for short.

-Unlike other skilled PR visas, there is no age limit or skill assessment; no points requirement and you do not need your job to be on a specific list.
-Additionally, you only pay 20% of the visa fee upfront (the rest right before the PR visa is granted).
+Unlike other skilled PR visas, there is no age limit or points requirement, you don’t need to do a skill assessment and your job doesn’t need to be on a particular list.
+And the best part is this: you only pay 20% of the Government’s visa fee upfront (the rest right before PR is granted).

 - You arrived in Australia after 26 February 2001 but on or before 19 February 2016

-- You have lived Australia for the past five years
+- You have lived in Australia for the past five years

 - You pass character checks and have paid back any Australian government debts